dioris-moreno/ari-typescript-examples/README.md

 Asterisk REST Interface TypeScript Examples

-## Usage
+## Introduction

 This project includes TypeScript versions of the examples published on project https://github.com/asterisk/node-ari-client.
-This project uses TypeScript definitions (@types/ari-client) for the ari-client Node.js module.
+It uses the TypeScript definitions @types/ari-client for the ari-client Node.js module.
+The purpose of the @types/ari-client definitions and these examples is to facilitate the development of applications based on ARI.

 ### Configuration

-Set Asterisk instance url and credentials in order to run tests.
+Before running any example or tests, you have to create a .env file at the root of the project and set the URL and credentials of the development Asterisk box you want to connect to.

 ```sh
 ARI_URL=http://127.0.0.1:8888/ari